-With your help, we can be there for the 6,000 people who start looking after someone each day.
+With your help, we can be there for the 6,000 people in the UK who start looking after someone each day.

 We're the UK's only national membership charity for carers: join us for free at carersuk.org/join We're both a support network and a movement for change.